 Musically recently published this report about the Chilean music market.
 Chile’s recorded music Market gained its 11th straight year of growth in 2020, according to local Music Ally sources, helping to cement its place as one of Latin America’s most vibrant digital music industries.
-While Chile took to streaming relatively late, this industry is performing well with a 56.2% income growth in 2020.
-The leading digital music services in Chile are Spotify, Apple Music, Deezer and YouTube Music.
-But March 2021 saw the launch of a new competitor called PortalDisc, the first 100% Chilean music streaming service.

-Recorded Music Market overview in Chile
+Recorded music market overview in Chile

-Latin America was, once again, the fastest growing region for recorded music globally in 2020, according to the IFPI, with revenue up 15.9%.
 Streaming revenues in the region grew by 30.2% last year, accounting for 84.1% of the region’s total revenues.
-Chile is perhaps not as well known for its local artists as countries like Brazil or Colombia - Javiera Mena and Gepe may be the biggest Chilean artists internationally of recent years - but it punches above its weight in terms of music revenue.
-Chile is the seventh most populous country in Latin American, with 18.4m inhabitants, but the region’s fourth biggest recorded music market, after Brazil, Mexico and Argentina.
+Chile is perhaps not as well known for its local artists as countries like Brazil or Colombia — Javiera Mena and Gepe may be the biggest Chilean artists internationally of recent years — but it punches above its weight in terms of music revenue.

-Overall recorded music revenue in Chile grew by around 5% last year, according to local Music Ally sources, to $56.6m, only slightly behind Argentina’s total.
 Francisco Nieto, managing director of IFPI Chile, says that this was thanks to consolidation in changing music consumption habits.
 “Portability is what the public wants and our market is practically 86% streaming,” he explains.

 Streaming trends in Chile

-Nieto says that streaming income growth in 2020 was 56.2%, down from 76.2% in 2019.
-“This means that growth was less than before, but without a doubt the pandemic and quarantine kept music consumption current,” he explains.
-“People got tired of watching the alarmist news on TV.”
-Nieto explains that - alongside this decrease in the growth of streaming - there was a large fall in performance rights income, which was down by 45% compared to 2019, which helps to explain why Chile’s overall growth in recorded music income slowed in 2020.
+“People got tired of watching the alarmist news on TV,” Nieto explains that — alongside this decrease in the growth of streaming — there was a large fall in performance rights income, which was down by 45% compared to 2019, which helps to explain why Chile’s overall growth in recorded music income slowed in 2020.

 It should, perhaps, be no great surprise that streaming is performing so well in Chile: the country is renowned for having the most advanced telecommunications infrastructure in South America and one of the highest broadband speeds.
 And yet Chile took to streaming relatively late.
-Deezer launched in Chile in 2012 but it wasn’t until Spotify arrived the following year that streaming started to take off in earnest.

-Even today, ad-supported streaming - rather than subscription - is driving the Chilean streaming market.
+Even today, ad-supported streaming rather than subscription, is driving the Chilean streaming market.
 Revenue from ad-supported streaming in Chile grew by more than 55% in Chile last year, compared to a 14% growth in subscription streaming revenues.

 Portal Disc, new Chilean streaming app

-Nieto says that the leading digital music services in Chile are Spotify, Apple Music, Deezer and YouTube Music.
-But March 2021 saw the launch of an interesting new competitor in the form of PortalDisc’s new streaming app, which is dedicated to Chilean music.
-The app, which uses Tuned Global’s music streaming technology, aims to offer “a fully localised experience; which Tuned Global achieved by using custom metadata to divide the content into regions and Chilean music genres”.
+The app, which uses Tuned Global’s music streaming technology, aims to offer “a fully localised experience, which Tuned Global achieved by using custom metadata to divide the content into regions and Chilean music genres”.

 In total, the platform has more than 130,000 Chilean songs from 300 national labels and more than 7,000 independent artists, a legacy of PortalDisc’s long experience as the largest music download platform in Chile.